cloudmesh/classes/docs/source/i524/index.rst

 Learning Outcomes
 -----------------

+Students will

-Students will gain broad understanding of Big Data applications and open source technologies supporting them.
-Students will have intense programming experience in Pythin and ansible.
-Students will be able to communicate their reserach in professional scientific reports.
+1. gain broad understanding of Big Data applications and open source technologies supporting them.

+2. have intense programming experience in Python and ansible.

+3. be able to communicate their reserach in professional scientific reports.

+4. be able to use group communication and collaboration tools.

+Outcome 1 is supported by a series of lectures around open source technologies for big data.

+Outcome 2 is supported by a significant software project that will take up a considerable amount of time to plan and execute.

+Outcome 3 is supported by writing 3 technology papers and a project report that is shared with all students.
+Students can gain additional insight from reading and reviewing other students contributions.

+Outcome 4 is supported by using piazza and github as well as contributiong to the class Web page with git pull requests.